-The vast majority of people who get kidney stones are men.
-Even though small stones can be passed asymptomatically, larger ones could obstruct the ureter.
+The vast majority of people who get kidney stones are male.
+Even though small stones can be passed asymptomatically, larger ones could create an obstruction in the ureter.
 This can lead to pain and spasms.
-The rib, hip, lower abdomen, and groin can have a lot of pain.
+The rib, hip, lower abdomen, and groin may be the areas in which the patient feels a lot of pain.
 Pain in the lower back is also common.
-Patients with renal colic can have fever, vomiting, nausea, and pus and blood in the urine.2
+Patients with renal colic can also have more severe symptoms, such as the onset of a fever, vomiting, nausea, and pus and blood in the urine.2

 CAM and Prevention